Mary Julia Young

 Mary Julia Young (fl.
 1775–1810) was a prolific novelist, poet, translator, and biographer, active in the Romantic period, who published the bulk of her works with market-driven publishers James Fletcher Hughes and William Lane of the Minerva Press.
 She is of particular interest as an example of a professional woman writer in "a market of mass novel production."

 Life

 Very little is known of Young's life or circumstances, despite her considerable literary output.
-It has been surmised from her publication history that she may have been in precarious financial circumstances.
+It has been surmised from her publication history that she may have been in a precarious financial position.
 Some of her novels have been described as "potboilers," though she also wrote "an excellent theatrical biography" and other "intelligent and interesting work."
 She applied to the Royal Literary Fund for financial assistance in 1808.
 What little is known about her derives from this application: she was the last living representative of her family, and had a familial connection to well-known Augustan poet Edward Young (1683–1765).